WJFV: Radio Disney

-On December 12, 2001, the station switched to the Radio Disney network with a Children's Radio format.
-Radio Disney aired on WBVA until November 2001, when the station dropped the format over contractual issues relating to the ABC Radio Networks trying to buy the station.
+On December 12, 2001, the station switched to the Radio Disney network with a children's/contemporary hit radio format.
+Radio Disney aired on WBVA and WVAB until November, when the two stations dropped the format over contractual issues relating to the ABC Radio Networks trying to buy the station.
 WHKT was acquired by The Walt Disney Company, adding it to the Radio Disney network.

 On January 25, 2010, The Walt Disney Company announced that it was selling the station to Hampton Roads-area religious station owner Chesapeake-Portsmouth Broadcasting for $350,000.
 In the interim, Disney took WHKT, and five other Radio Disney stations slated to be sold, off the air.
 The station went silent on January 22.
-The sale was listed as "consummated" by the FCC as of May 5, 2010.
+The sale was listed as "consummated" by the FCC as of May 5.

 Urban gospel

-On February 14, 2018, the station dropped its conservative talk "The Answer" format.
+On February 14, 2018, the station dropped its conservative talk radio "The Answer" format.
 It flipped to a mix of urban gospel and Christian talk and teaching.
-It used the moniker "Praise 104.9," also heard on WTJZ (1270 AM) and translators W245CK and W285FM.
+It used the moniker "Praise 104.9", also heard on WTJZ (1270 AM) and translators W245CK and W285FM.

 WHKT and WTJZ exchanged call signs on November 5, 2021, with the call sign WTJZ moving from AM 1270 to AM 1650, and WHKT transferred from AM 1650 to AM 1270.
 The WTJZ call sign referred to "Tidewater Jazz", which had been adopted at AM 1270 in 1979.

 Conservative talk

 In August 2022, WTJZ returned to a conservative talk format.
 The previous "Praise 104.9" urban gospel format was moved to then-WKQA (AM 1110).

 On October 11, 2022, AM 1650's WTJZ call sign was changed to WJFV, standing for the name of the operator and morning host, John Fredericks, and the state of Virginia.
-This in turn allowed the station on AM 1110 to change its call sign from WKQA to WTJZ, on November 2, 2022.
+This in turn allowed the station on AM 1110 to change its call sign from WKQA to WTJZ, on November 2.